davidcalikes/Late-Gigs/docs/README.md

 | The Bloody Lip   | The Toothrot Trio        | 0            | 0            | yes                  | act      |

+NB I used different values to test the removal of two of each of the Venues and two of the Acts listings.

+No errors were returned when testing the Remove Listing Feature.

 Bugs found during manual testing:

 <br>